 Varenicline tartrate is the active ingredient in Champix.

-The other ingredients are: microcrystalline cellulose, anhydrous dibasic calcium phosphate, croscarmellose sodium, colloidal silicon dioxide and magnesium stearate.
+The other ingredients in Champix are: microcrystalline cellulose, anhydrous dibasic calcium phosphate, croscarmellose sodium, colloidal silicon dioxide and magnesium stearate.

-You should take Champix as prescribed for the full 12 weeks to get the full benefit from it.
-If you stop it earlier then you may not remain successful in abstaining from cigarettes.
-If you wish to stop early due to adverse effects, ask your doctor for advice.
+You should take Champix as prescribed by your doctor for 12 weeks to get the full benefit from it.
+If you stop taking Champix earlier, then you may not be successful at your attempt to quit smoking.
+If you wish to stop early due to side effects, speak to your doctor for advice.